Electron runaway in ASDEX Upgrade experiments of varying core temperature: Impact of pre-disruption temperature on runaway

 \subsection{Runaway electron multiplication}

-Throughout the temperature range considered, the runaway current generated due to the avalanche mechanism increases (see figure~\ref{fig_5:runaway_current_response}(c)), albeit noticeably less than expected from the strong increase of the hot-tail seed population.
+Throughout the temperature range considered, the runaway current generated due to the avalanche mechanism increases (see figure~\ref{fig_6}(c)), but not in proportion to the strong increase of the hot-tail seed population.
 For pre-injection on-axis temperatures below 10~keV, the small variation of the runaway seed population results in an approximately constant avalanche current of around 330~kA.
 With the significant increase of the hot-tail population for larger temperatures, the avalanche generated current grows as well with temperature, yet noticeably only by a similar amount.
 In the range between 9~keV and 14~keV, the avalanche multiplication factor of the additional hot-tail population amounts to only between 2 and 3, even approaching a factor of 1 for $T_{\rm e,0} \to 20~{\rm keV}$.
 Consequently for temperatures above 17~keV, the avalanche generated current reaches a constant value of 356~kA.

-The radial distribution of the avalanche current density changes throughout the range of pre-injection temperatures (see figure~\ref{fig_6:avalanche_current_density_response}) as a result of the increasing hot-tail seed population close to the magnetic axis.
+The radial distribution of the avalanche current density changes throughout the range of pre-injection temperatures (see figure~\ref{fig_7}(b)) as a result of the increasing hot-tail seed population close to the magnetic axis.
 Occurring predominantly in the vicinity of the $q=2$ surface and around mid-radius for lower temperatures, avalanche generation shifts towards the magnetic axis to around $\rho = 0.12$.
 Given the large hot-tail seed in this region, significant avalanching starts earlier into the current quench, thus accelerating the decay of the residual Ohmic current.